dai-shi/remote-faces/README.md

 face images are broacasted within the room.
 Note this app is based on peer-to-peer technology, and the images are only transferred in the participants of the room.

-You may specify your name in the text field.
-If you type a message in the text field right to your face, it will be shared along with your face image
-(so, it updates once every two minuites).

 If you are trying this app for the first time, you can open the app in multiple tabs in Chrome.